This PDF is the current document as it appeared on Public Inspection on 01/28/2013 at 04:15 pm.

 NMFS manages the groundfish fishery in the BSAI exclusive economic zone according to the Fishery Management Plan for Groundfish of the Bering Sea and Aleutian Islands Management Area (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

-In accordance with § 679.20(d)(1)(iii), the Administrator, Alaska Region, NMFS, has determined that the A season allowance of the 2009 Pacific cod TAC allocated to pot catcher processors in the BSAI has been reached.
-Consequently, NMFS is prohibiting directed fishing for Pacific cod by pot catcher processors in the BSAI.
+In accordance with § 679.20(d)(1)(iii), the Administrator, Alaska Region, NMFS, has determined that the A season apportionment of the 2013 Pacific cod TAC allocated as a directed fishing allowance to pot catcher/processors in the BSAI has been reached.
+Consequently, NMFS is prohibiting directed fishing for Pacific cod by pot catcher/processors in the BSAI.

 After the effective date of this closure the maximum retainable amounts at § 679.20(e) and (f) apply at any time during a trip.

 This action responds to the best available information recently obtained from the fishery.
 The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B) as such requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of Pacific cod by pot catcher processors in the BSAI.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of January 26, 2009.
+553(b)(B) and § 679.25(c)(1)(ii) as such requirement is impracticable and contrary to the public interest.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the directed fishing closure of Pacific cod by pot catcher/processors in the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of January 25, 2013.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.